-h) Governance Improvement Plans
+i) Governance Improvement Plans

-The system of governance (including the system of internal control) generally provides reasonable assurance that assets are safeguarded; that transactions are authorised and properly recorded; that material errors or irregularities either are prevented or would be detected within a timely period; and that significant risks impacting on the achievement of our strategic priorities and outcomes have been mitigated.
+The system of governance (including the system of internal control) provides reasonable assurance that assets are safeguarded; that transactions are authorised and properly recorded; that material errors or irregularities either are prevented or would be detected within a timely period; and that significant risks impacting on the achievement of our strategic priorities and outcomes have been mitigated.
 In completing the review of governance arrangements in the current year, the following have been noted for inclusion as part of the ongoing governance improvement plan:

 - External Scrutiny Over the course of the year, the Council has received reports through our Local Area Network of scrutiny bodies including Audit Scotland, our network lead, and the Accounts Commission.
 The Council recognises the importance of external scrutiny and takes full cognisance of local and national reporting developing the Council's performance management system to track ongoing improvement activities.
 External scrutiny agencies continue to highlight risks facing the Council with consistent themes cascading from high-level overview reporting, through Council Transformation and Budget Reduction Strategies to operational and financial systems.
-The Council acknowledges these risks and continues to work towards mitigating their impact through its Transformation Programme, with the Carefirst social work system being this highest priority on the Transformation agenda. - Internal Audit Work Following the completion of the Annual Audit Plan for 2017/18, the main areas that the Internal Audit Team highlighted as requiring further improvement were key anti-fraud payment controls, Carefirst (social work system) payment controls and business continuity arrangements.
+The Council acknowledges these risks and continues to work towards mitigating their impact through its Transformation Programme. - Internal Audit Work Following the completion of the Annual Audit Plan for 2018/19 and following up on previously raised internal audit actions, the main areas that the Internal Audit Team highlighted as requiring further improvement were governance arrangements around key decisions, procurement practices, key antifraud payment controls, responsibilities regarding Social Work payments, risks around Home Care and business continuity arrangements.
 Auditors continue to review compliance with the agreed actions as part of an established six monthly cycle.
-The Carefirst issues highlighted by Internal Auditors requiring further action include duplicate payment controls, authorisation of provider payments, delays in data input and notification of changes in circumstances.
-Management have reported progress towards mitigation of these issues and testing will be conducted by Auditors as part of the 2018/19 audit programme.
+Management have reported progress towards mitigation of these issues and Auditors will conduct testing as part of the 2019/20 audit programme.